Impossible Princess: Themes

 Impossible Princess deals with the theme of romantic relationships, self-discovery, emotional pain and freedom of expression.
 Critics and Dave Seaman noted that Minogue's personal input was more significant on this album.
 Most of the album is autobiographical, based upon Minogue's life during the two years preceding the album.
 Sean Smith believed the songs reveal her life more than any interview, as they were more "complex, serious, introspective and challenging" than the songs on her previous albums.
 Minogue discuss her paranoia, pain and anger in "Too Far", in which she sings in a quick, rambling way about suffering from claustrophobia.
 Negative stories that the British press had published about Minogue inspired "Did It Again".
 The track sees Minogue struggling to find the right identity.
 She uses an aggressive vocal style and whines about how she is messed up despite having it all.
 "Jump" advises the public to accept her and her personal choices throughout the course of her career.

 "I Don't Need Anyone" does not have a linear storyline; the set of lyrics was taken from four songs, each interpreting a different mood and story.
 Cinquemani noted the energetic track sees Minogue wildly declare her independence while admitting her inborn vulnerability.
 "Some Kind of Bliss" talks about Minogue's experiences while away from people and being happy.
 Written in Japan, the fifth track, "Breathe", expresses her ability to contemplate and feel peaceful while in an intense environment.
 "Dreams" discussing the persistence of pushing boundaries and experimentation throughout her career.
 Phillips wrote that "Dreams", the closing cinematic track, tells a thought-provoking fairytale.

 The record's remaining tracks discuss her relationship with Sednaoui.
 "Cowboy Style" details Minogue meeting Sednaoui for the first time.
-Minogue wrote "Limbo" in Spain, in which discusses her inability to leave a certain country to meet someone, because of problems with its bureaucracy.
+Minogue wrote "Limbo" in Spain, in which she discusses her inability to leave a certain country to meet someone, because of problems with its bureaucracy.
 Inspired by her relationship with Sednaoui, "Say Hey" highlights the need for communication, though not delving into conversation.
 Flick highlighted the self-examining lyrics of "Limbo" and "Say Hey", commenting that Minogue had liberated darker thoughts from her subconscious on the album.
 The theme of frustration lingers in "Drunk", which has Minogue feeling unsatisfied with the relationship, despite having so much feeling for someone.
 Minogue mentions meeting an ex-boyfriend on "Through the Years", feeling insecure and doubtful about the entire situation.